fonoster/routr/README.md

 ## Should you try Routr?

+> Routr's architecture and design is fantastic.
+A breath of fresh air.
+Being Docker and Kubernetes ready is a huge win over a more traditional SIP server setup.
+>
+> [Phil Jones](https://www.linkedin.com/in/phil-jones-4346884a/), VP of Web Architecture at VQ Communications

 > I came across Routr, which seems to be the one and only cloud-first Kubernetes-ready SIP server on the planet!
 >
 > [Jessie Wadman](https://www.jessiewadman.se/), Cloud Architect @ Camanio AB